Yorkshire, England - Walk to Kilburn

 We found an old lane with well-established hedgerows on the walk back to Kilburn Park, which lane gradually narrowed into a walking trail.
 We saw new crops emerging from great-looking soil.
 The walking path terminated at the tiny road that is the driveway to our cottage, only a few minutes walk to the north.

-a different way out of town ancient muddy lane & hedgerows October harvest new crops emerging in October
+a different way out of town muddy lane & hedgerows October harvest new crops emerging in October

 farmers must keep an established trail open Cottage driveway > Holly & Nellie